FaithfulAC/Faithful/README.md

 Q. When is Faithful going to release?

-A. We are not yet sure when it's full release will be as it is still in development.
+A. We are not yet sure when its full release will be as it is still in development.

 ----